 Materials: 1/2 cup corn starch, 1/2 cup white glue, 2 TBSP neutral oil, 1 TBSP lemon juice, food coloring, miscellaneous crafting materials

-Depending on what you have in your home this craft can be done quickly and with little preparation.
+Depending on what you have in your home this Sunday School Crafts activity can be done quickly and with little preparation.
 The recipe is exact however, meaning that if you don't have some of these materials you'll have to go out and get them.
 Check out our video below for the recipe and instructions on how to make the air dry clay.
 This activity touches on elements of the slime craze — kids will be able to mix a transforming goop, adding in their favorite colors and decorations — while actually creating a lasting result.
 Check out our video below for the recipe and instructions.

 The idea is for your child to create 9 fruit charms.
 These fruits represent the nine fruits of the spirit from Galatians 5:22-23- love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
-It's a great way for kids to think about how these principles are represented in the simplest things in their lives, like types of fruit!
+It's a great Bible Craft for kids to think about how these principles are represented in the simplest things in their lives, like types of fruit!
 They’ll need a few different colors of clay depending on what fruits they’re planning on making, so be sure to make a plan with them and provide a few separate containers, perhaps Tupperware or paper cups.
 Or you could simply leave the "clay" white and paint them later.
 For decoration things like beads, glitter, or other tokens make great embellishment as seeds, dew, or leaves.
 As usual, let your kids get creative!

 The beauty of fruits is that they come in so many different shapes and colors, nearly anything your child makes will be perfect.
 After they're done decorating simply let them sit out and, as the name implies, dry in the open air.
 The resulting tiny hard tokens can be converted into charms on a necklace or bracelet (best if holes were made before drying for this purpose) or kept in a pouch to keep in one’s pocket or room as a lasting reminder of these principles.
 Making an additional charm with the verse reference or a decorative tag for the bag is a sure-fire way to aid kids in making this connection.

-Sock Puppet Biblical Theater
+Sock Puppet Biblical Theater Sunday School Crafts

 Materials: Tube/crew socks, googly eyes, super or hot glue, scissors, craft and fabric scraps (get creative!)

-This craft is fun for obvious reasons.
+This Bible craft for kids is fun for obvious reasons.
 Who doesn’t love making sock puppets, let alone putting on a show with them!
 The transformation aspect is endlessly entertaining.
 In this activity children can really flex their creative muscles as well as their comprehension skills.
 They can also transform cardboard boxes into a stage for their eventual puppet shows.
 It’s a great activity for groups of children with differing interests, as everyone will be able to find their part in the production.